Dunure Castle: Introduction

 The site dates from the late 13th century; the earliest charter for the lands dating from 1256, but the remains of the building are of 15th- and 16th-century origin.
 One tradition says that the castle was built by the Danes.
 Another claims that the Mackinnons held the castle from Alexander III as a reward for their valour at the Battle of Largs.

 The castle is the point of origin of the Kennedys of Carrick (not to be confused with the American Kennedy family), who once ruled over much of south western Scotland and were granted the lands in 1357.
 Sir James Balfour described Dunure as "a grate and pleasand stronge housse, the most ancient habitation of the surname of Kennedy, Lairds of Dunure, now Earles of Cassiles."

-In August 1563, Mary, Queen of Scots, visited the castle for three days during her third progress round the west of the country.
+In August 1563, Mary, Queen of Scots, visited the castle for three days during her progress round the west of the country, before moving on to Ardmillan Castle.

 The Celtic name Dunure or Dunoure is said to derive from the "hill" or "fort of the yew tree".